N.Korea fires two short-range missiles into eastern sea, S.Korea says

 North Korea fired two short-range missiles off the east coast into the sea on Monday, resuming testing after a three-month pause, South Korea's military said.
 The missiles were launched from the eastern coastal city of Wonsan and flew 240 km (149 miles) and reached 35 km in altitude, South Korea's Joint Chiefs of Staff (JCS) said.
 North Korea has launched a series of missiles from the area in the past.

-South Korea's presidential Blue House said national security adviser Chung Eui-Yong held an emergency video conference with ministers of related agencies to analyze the latest test.
+South Korea's national security adviser, Chung Eui-Yong, held an emergency video conference with ministers, the presidential Blue House said.
 "The ministers expressed strong concern over North Korea's resumption of short-range missile launches in three months," the Blue House said in a statement.
 "Such actions are unhelpful for efforts to ease tensions on the Korean peninsula and they urged North Korea to stop them."

-JCS said it is monitoring for potential additional launches.
+Kim Dong-yub, a former South Korean Navy officer who teaches at Kyungnam University in Seoul, said the test "was likely to show off their self-defense capabilities to their people to shore up Kim's campaign for economic development while boosting military morale."
 South Korea and the United States indefinitely decided to postpone joint military drills amid a growing coronavirus outbreak in South Korea that has now infected soldiers from both countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)